-Understanding the data and the level of analysis provided to inform business planning and decision-making is an area for improvement.
-The Authority should review the range and quality of the information provided to decision makers and set data reporting standards to ensure data is accessible, easily understandable and supports decision makers to fulfil their responsibilities.
+Understanding the data and the level of analysis provided to inform business planning and decision making is an area for improvement for all local authorities.
+The Authority should review the range and quality of the information needed by decision makers and the format it is presented in.
+This will enable the Authority to set corporate data reporting standards to ensure the data that is presented to senior officer and Elected Members is accessible, easily understandable and equips decision makers to fulfil their responsibilities as effectively as possible.